InnovateForVegas/doc-org-howtos/doc/en/roadmaps.md

 Projects commence frequently.
 As of this writing, a new project topic is initiated each month, aligned with an overarching capstone project to connect everything in a grand scheme.
 Each project is a stand-alone undertaking as well.
 That is, each individual project or project topic, could stand on its own (though have designed to function in concert).

-Since Code for Vegas Foundation is an all-volunteer work force, it is difficult to commit people to tasks and tasks to a schedule.
+Since Innovate for Vegas Foundation is an all-volunteer work force, it is difficult to commit people to tasks and tasks to a schedule.
 However, a general plan with a project roadmap is possible.

 Each project topic begins with an Overview captured in an ov- repository.
 This is where a roadmap belongs, initially through implication, and in some short interval, a rough idea of what needs to be done and in which order so that the various sub-components can align and result in some useful, or at least testable functionality.
 If we only finish a piece of the roadmap, those completed or nearly-completed pieces may or may not be so useful without the other half of that part of the roadmap, then what?